-We will begin reviewing winter 2015 grades in May, to determine your satisfactory academic progress (SAP) status.
-Your spring and summer 2015 SAP status will be posted on Pipeline, under the Financial Aid tab.
+We will begin reviewing winter 2018 grades in May, to determine your satisfactory academic progress (SAP) status.
+Your spring and summer 2018 SAP status will be posted on Academica.
+In the WSU Resources section, select Student Resources.
 Watch your WSU email for more information.

 - If you have been denied financial aid, you must file a SAP appeal if you want us to reconsider your eligibility.
 Not everyone who files an appeal will be approved.
 You must demonstrate a clear ability to meet SAP standards.

-Spring/summer award offers may be viewed on WSU Pipeline or Academica.
-We will send a message to your WSU email account advising you to review Pipeline.
-Financial Aid staff are available in the Welcome Center lobby if you wish to discuss your eligibility.
+Spring/summer award offers may be viewed on WSU Academica and will be posted beginning in April.
+We will send a message to your WSU email account advising you to review Academica.
+Financial aid staff are available in the Welcome Center lobby if you wish to discuss your eligibility.